MITMUNC XVIII

 Jad Abou Ali

-Secretary-General, MITMUNC XVII
+Secretary-General, MITMUNC XVIII

 Previous Speakers